Mighty Young Joe–Goalorious Mothers SC

-Mighty Young Joe–Goalorious Mothers Sports Club is an Indian professional football club based in Orlem, a prominent catholic neighborhood in Malad, Mumbai.
-They currently compete in the I-League 2 and the Maharashtra State Senior Men's Football League.
+Mighty Young Joe–Goalorious Mothers Sports Club (also known as MYJ Mumbai) is an Indian professional football club based in Orlem, a prominent catholic neighborhood in Malad, Mumbai.
 They won the prestigious Nadkarni Cup in 2024.

 History

 Mighty Young Joe FC, established in 2008 by Agnelo Picardo and led by Joe Miranda, primarily competes in veteran and rink tournaments around the city.